kahst/BirdNET-Lite/README.md

 - Finland
 - Australia

-If your installation isn't in one of the countries listed above, please let me know so that I can add your country to the list!
-Let me know either in a GitHub issue, or [email me](mailto:@gmail.com) and let me know where your BirdNET-Pi is listening.

 ## Features
 * 24/7 recording and BirdNET-Lite analysis
 * [BirdWeather](https://app.birdweather.com) integration -- you can request a BirdWeather ID from BirdNET-Pi's "Tools" > "Settings" page